roryprimrose/roryprimrose.github.io/_posts/2018/2018-04-05-dependency-injection-and-ilogger-in-azure-functions.md

 date: 2018-04-05 23:05:00 +10:00
 ---

 Azure Functions is a great platform for running small quick workloads.
 I have been migrating some code over to Azure Functions where the code was written with dependency injection and usages of ILogger<T> in the lower level dependencies.
-This post will go through how to support these two features in Azure Functions.
+This post will go through how to support these two requirements in Azure Functions.

 <!--more-->

 ## Dependency Injection

 There are already several posts around that provide a solution for dependency injection in Azure Functions v2.
-The code below is based on a post found [here][0].
-These implementations leverage an extensibility point that for binding values to the parameters on the static entry point of the function.
+They use an extensibility point in Azure Functions for binding values to the parameters on the static entry point of the function.
+The code below is based on [this post][0].

 It starts with the creation of a marker attribute.